 How to measure and optimize the Lighthouse Performance score

-Google's Lighthouse tests the performance of a website and gives it a score rating from 0 to 100.
+Google's Lighthouse tool tests the performance of a website and gives it a score rating from 0 to 100.
 This Performance score is calculated by combining several different performance metrics.

 The Performance rating that's shown on PageSpeed Insights is also calculated using Lighthouse.